-The most common risk to sobering center patients is an unforeseen need for medical detoxification.
-Among chronic alcoholics, the need for medical detoxification is sometimes difficult to predict initially.
-A patient may also have taken another drug that the paramedic cannot detect when he or she examines the patient in the field.
+The most common risk to sobering center patients is an unforeseen need for medical detoxification, which is difficult to predict initially among people with chronic alcohol consumption.
+A patient may also have taken another drug that paramedics cannot detect when they examine the patient in the field.
+Clients are monitored via comprehensive nursing protocols that assess potential effects of other drugs, including the impact of sedating medications on orientation and respiratory status.

-Among the 226 patients enrolled in the alternate destination - sobering project, five patients (2%) were transferred to an ED within six hours of admission to the sobering center.
-These secondary transfers were due to agitation with chest pain, alcohol withdrawal, confusion, tachypnea (i.e., rapid shallow breathing), and a suspected suicide attempt.
-(See Table 13.)
-In four cases, the transfer to the ED could not have been avoided because the need for transfer was not evident when the paramedics assessed the patient in the field.
+Among the 730 patients enrolled in the alternate destination - sobering project, 17 patients 2.3%) were transferred to an ED within six hours of admission to the sobering center.
+These secondary transfers were due to falls, abdominal pain, agitation, alcohol withdrawal, chest pain, confusion, hallucinations seizure, suicidal ideation, tachypnea (i.e., rapid shallow breathing), and a client request for oxygen despite not having symptoms of respiratory distress.
+(Table 13) In 16 cases, the transfer to the ED could not have been avoided because the need for transfer was not evident when the paramedics assessed the patient in the field.
 When the community paramedics reviewed records for the patient with tachypnea, they concluded that the patient's respiration rate in the field had been outside the range for admission to the sobering center and that the paramedics on the 911 crew that transported the patient to the sobering center had not relayed this information to the registered nurse on duty.
 The community paramedics coached the 911 response crew and their supervisor on how to use a patient's respiration rate in the field to determine if a patient is eligible for transport to the sobering center.
-One patient (1%) was rerouted from the sobering center to an ED due to hypothermia and bradycardia; his temperature was below the threshold for admission to the sobering center and he could not be rewarmed within 15 minutes.
-Among the six patients transferred or rerouted to an ED, three were treated and released.
-Two patients were medically cleared in the ED and transferred to a psychiatric ED.
-One left an ED's waiting room without being seen.
+One additional patient (0.1%) was rerouted from the sobering center to an ED due to hypothermia and bradycardia.
+When this patient arrived at the sobering center, his temperature was below the threshold for admission to the sobering center based on nursing protocols.
+The registered nurses directed the paramedics to reroute the patient to an ED because he could not be rewarmed within 15 minutes.
+Among the 18 patients transferred or rerouted to an ED, 11 were treated in an ED and released.
+Four patients were medically cleared in the ED and transferred to a psychiatric ED.
+Two left an ED's waiting room without being seen.
+The disposition of one patient is unknown.